Skip to content

 server.aliases.prod.name=prod

-A look up to the aliases Map with the key localhost, any or any other key, returns a Alias instance, where Alias.name is localhost, because that is the default value.
-A look up to prod returns a Alias instance, where Alias.name is prod because the property is defined in the configuration as server.aliases.prod.name=prod.
+A look-up to the aliases Map with the key localhost, any or any other key, returns a Alias instance, where Alias.name is localhost, which is the default value.
+A look-up to prod returns a Alias instance, where Alias.name is prod because the property is defined in the configuration as server.aliases.prod.name=prod.

 Server server = config.getConfigMapping(Server.class);